 The Early Childhood Summer Language Camp provides parents of infants and toddlers the opportunity to learn how to create language-rich environments that can help their children grow in a supportive verbal and non-verbal atmosphere.

 The Communication Camp is for children in kindergarten through 3rd grade.
-It helps to provide the language, literacy & auditory processing through a variety of fun games, activities, and group exercises.
+It helps support language, literacy & auditory processing through a variety of fun games, activities, and group exercises.

 The Social Skills Camp is an education and therapy camp for children with autism — many of whom have problems with speech and language.